 Check with your daughter before you bring her into this discussion.
 Make sure you aren’t hiding behind your daughter—that you present this issue as your concern.
 But also, don’t keep your daughter’s concerns a secret from your husband.
 Every father has a right to know when he’s spoiling a relationship with one of his children.

-Get his buy-in on the broad issue, and then ask for permission to remind him.
+Get His Buy-In.
+If he is on board about the the broad issue, you can then ask for permission to remind him.
 Our eating habits are both personal and tough to change.
 We’ve practiced them so often that they’ve become a part of our automatic pilot.
 Even when we want to change, we fail to notice when we slip into our old ways.
 Ask your husband whether it’s okay to remind him when you see him slip, and together develop a cue that won’t be embarrassing.
 For example, you might use a question like, “What was the high point of your day?”

 I’ll share one strategy you can use to promote dialogue among all parties at the table.
 I learned it from Al Switzler, my VitalSmarts colleague.
 It’s a game that’s designed to build and practice conversational skills.